-The NYISO can-not order oncommit resources in the DAM without receiving bids from those resources. -uUpon determining that it needs more Day-Ahead resources the NYISO will issue a public request for more bids.
+The NYISO cannot commit resources in the DAM without receiving bids from those resources.
+Upon determining that it needs more Day-Ahead resources the NYISO will issue a public request for more bids.
 This information will be posted prominently to the NYISO web page.
 If the NYISO continues to have insufficient bids to serve NYCA load even after bid solicitations, it can reasonably be assumed that sufficient resources are truly not available.
 In this case, the NYISO should implement emergency measures that may include purchasing external emergency energy, shared activation of reserves, and load curtailment.